-The graph below provides an overview of airport FTEs over a five-year period, and intentionally excludes those FTEs held vacant and unfunded in the 2020 Forecast and the 2021 Budget in order to provide visibility to staffing/hiring decisions which reduced payroll costs without implementing personnel layoffs or furloughs.
+The graph below provides an overview of airport FTEs over a five-year period, and intentionally excludes those FTEs held vacant and unfunded in the 2021 Budget, 2021 Forecast, and the 2022 Budget in order to provide visibility to the pandemic response staffing/hiring decisions which reduced payroll costs without implementing personnel layoffs or furloughs.

 This graph also retroactively reflects the transfer of (4) Central Services departments to the Aviation division in 2020 and 2021 for reporting purposes.
-The transferred departments, which have exclusively supported the airport over this time period and have historically direct charged 100% of their department costs to the Aviation division, are: Aviation Project Management Group, Aviation Finance & Budget, Aviation Environmental Programs, and Aviation Noise.
+The transferred departments, which have exclusively supported the Airport over this time period and have historically direct charged 100% of their department costs to the Aviation division, are: Aviation Project Management Group, Aviation Finance & Budget, Aviation Environmental Programs, and Aviation Noise.